ibm-cloud-docs/vmwaresolutions/cr/cr_ordering-services.md

 * Add a service to a Cyber Recovery instance
 * Order a stand-alone service license, such as Caveonix or Veeam

 For services that charge per host, promo codes apply only to the hosts in the order or in the current environment.
-Examples of such services are HCX, Entrust CloudControl, and VMware Aria® Operations™ and VMware Aria Operations™ for Logs.
+Examples of such services are HCX and VMware Aria® Operations™ and VMware Aria Operations for Logs.

 You can use one promo code per order.
 Multiple promo codes are not allowed.
 However, you can use a promo code multiple times per account.
 A promo code might apply to multiple services, for example, Veeam and Caveonix RiskForesight.